 The United States is in the middle of a mental health crisis, with millions suffering from anxiety, stress, social phobias, eating disorders, depression, PTSD and more.

 Statistically speaking, most people who suffer from these disorders never seek treatment of any kind, and what’s worse is that those who do often struggle to get the support and care they desperately need.

 Many people do not have medical insurance or a plan that covers mental health care.

-Lastly, it’s important to remember that despite the fact the we’ve come leaps and bounds in terms of people being able to talk freely about mental health issues, there’s still a very prevalent negative stigma.
+Lastly, it’s important to remember that despite the fact we’ve come leaps and bounds in terms of people being able to talk freely about mental health issues, there’s still a very prevalent negative stigma.
 Many people simply don’t feel able or willing to open up and admit they need professional help.

-Sadly, access to mental health benefits is severely lacking when compared to the current demand and dire need for such care, and widespread mental and emotional disorders, most of which remain undiagnosed or untreated, can have drastic affects on all parts of our society.
+Sadly, access to mental health benefits is severely lacking when compared to the current demand and dire need for such care, and widespread mental and emotional disorders, most of which remain undiagnosed or untreated, can have drastic effects on all parts of our society.

 Clearly, something must be done.

 Established Mental Health Treatment Methods